 Referenced in Doctor Who.
 Apparently, the anthem of the most conquered planet in the universe is titled "Glory to Insert Name Here".

 In Stargate SG-1, Colonel Maybourne retires to an offworld village, where the locals make him their king.
 He tells the main characters, "I get to name all kinds of stuff.
 You should see the Grateful Dead Burial Ground."

 At the Universal StudiosE.T.
 Adventure theme park ride, visitors have to help E.T. return to his dying home world and heal it.
 Guests enter their names for an "Interplanetary Passport" before boarding; at the end of the ride, the visitors pass an animatronic E.T., who thank them by name.
 The potential for abuse from repeat riders should be obvious...

-Older than that, there was a story-telling teddy bear that had a built-in microphone.
+Older than any of these, there was a story-telling teddy bear that had a built-in microphone.
 You'd press the Record button and record your name (which, as with other examples on this page, could be anything), and it would insert the recording at random points in the stories.
 So, for example, it could greet you by saying, "Hello, [Dammit, Hardison!], it's time for a special story!"

 Parodied several in the MS Paint Adventures storyline Homestuck.
 The four main characters are named demeaning names at first (such as "Farmstink Buttlass"), then express their displeasure and receive proper ones instead.

 Subverted, however, with Jack Noir.
 He states that, while the suggested name (Spades Slick) sounds nice, he already has a name.
 Besides, Spades Slick is the name of an alternate version of him from another Sburb instance.
 And Sovereign Slayer sounds cooler anyway.